luisggpina/personal-website/_posts/2014-12-01-Unsafe_Rubah.md

 The code examples in this section were taken from a class in Rubah called [UnsafeUtils](https://github.com/plum-umd/rubah/blob/master/src/main/java/rubah/runtime/state/migrator/UnsafeUtils.java).

+[^overhead]:

-Footnote: The steady-state overhead of the type-erasure AND hash-code field together was around 8%, and not 10%.
+	The steady-state overhead of the type-erasure **AND** hash-code field together was around 8%, and not 10% as the reader might expect.

 How to make sun.misc.Unsafe safer
 =================================